 An amount of $1000 is available to the winner of this prize to defray costs associated with travel to, and registration for, the ANZSOC conference in Sydney 1-3 October 2014.

 An eligible applicant will be a resident of the Northern Territory who is currently an enrolled student of criminology or criminal justice or a related discipline, or any person employed by NT police, NT corrections, or an NT justice department or Non-Government Organisation (NGO), with an interest in criminology generally.

-Applicants are required to email to the Secretary of ANZSOC (email@example.com) a one page CV with an accompanying email of no more than 250 words explaining how they could add to, and benefit from, the Brisbane conference.
+Applicants are required to email to the Secretary of ANZSOC (email@example.com) a one page CV with an accompanying email of no more than 250 words explaining how they could add to, and benefit from, the Sydney conference.